Being a black belt in finance means to have a net worth of a million dollars.

 How was your childhood?
-Was your family wealthy, middle class or low-income?
+Was your family wealthy, middle class, or low-income?

-My childhood was low-income or below low-income to be more accurate.
+My childhood was low-income or below low-income, to be more accurate.
 Given the fact that I was born in a third world country; my parent's net worth at any point would not be comparable to the United States.
-We did not have much money but my parents were very conservative with their spending.
+We did not have much money, but my parents were very conservative with their spending.
 They only spent what they needed to and saved the difference.
-Investing was never on the radar and that meant a higher percentage needed to be saved.
+Investing was never on the radar, and that meant a higher percentage needed to be saved.

-We could not afford to even have a TV in the house.
+We could not even afford to have a TV in the house.
 Although we were poor, my parents made sure that my brother and I were never hungry.
 They always emphasized that we should focus on our education if we wanted to escape to a better life.